dynatrace-extensions/dynatrace-extensions-vscode/ARCHITECTURE.md

    - **Status bar items** — Connection, fast mode
 5. Handle any pending workspace initialization from a previous session

+### Storage

+The extension leverages two levels of storage on the user filesystem:

+**Global storage**

+Used for storing general files used across multiple extension projects/workspaces:

+- Schema files: each version creates its own folder for storing the related schema files.
+- OpenPipeline schemas
+- MIBs: MIB files used in providing hover information for SNMP extensions
+- VSCode extension state files:
+  - `dynatraceEnvironments.json` - state about the registered nodes in the tenants tree view
+  - `extensionWorkspaces.json` - state about the registered nodes in the workspaces tree view
+  - `summaries.json` - summary information from extension simulator runs
+  - `targets.json` - state about registered remote simulator targets

+**Workspace storage**

+Used for content specific to a single extension project/workspace:

+- Temporary files, for example intermediary build files when creating an extension .zip package
+- Developer certificates, if these are specific to that one workspace

 ### Deactivation

 `deactivate()` cleans up simulator processes, logger channels, and temporary log files.